unytics/bigfunctions/bigfun/templates/doc_getting_started.md

 ## 📝 We log executions

-We log executions with: timestamp of execution, name of executed BigFunction and the user email who executed them.
-We may use these data to know about service usage, for troubleshooting and to send emails with news about the project.
+We log executions of remote functions to manage quotas and costs.
+Collected data include: timestamp of execution, name of executed BigFunction and the user email who executed them.
 We will never share these emails to anyone.
-If this seem unfair to you please contact contact@unytics.io.
+We don't log data.
+If this seems unfair to you please contact contact@unytics.io.

 ## 😮 BigFunctions are open